somrajroy/KubernetesApplicationsDebuggingandLogging/README.md

-# [work in progress] A practical guide to debugging/troubleshooting kubernetes applications - Mastering Logs, Events & industry practices
+# A practical guide to debugging/troubleshooting kubernetes applications - Mastering Logs, Events & industry practices
 ## Introduction
 Welcome to an in-depth exploration of Kubernetes application logging.
 This guide will equip anyone with the battle-tested techniques and industry best practices to demystify the inner workings of kubernetes applications.<br/>